rramoscabral/AZ-204---Training---Developing-Solutions-for-Microsoft-Azure/Exam.md

 <br/>

-You can explore steps to get certified as an Azure Developer Associate and the resources available to help you prepare [**here**](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4woK5)
+You can explore steps to get certified as an Azure Developer Associate and review the resources available to help you prepare [**here**](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4woK5)

 The Microsoft Training and Certifications Guide is available [**here**](https://aka.ms/TrainingCertDeck).